isaacwangari/PowerBi--Inventory-Dashboard/README.md

 - **Power Automate** – Automated stock level notifications.
 - **GitHub** – Version control and project sharing.

-## 📸 Demo & Screenshots
-🔗 View screenshots and reports in the `Screenshots` folder. *(Optional: Add a link to a live Power BI report if shareable.)*

 ## 📥 Installation Steps
 1. **Download the `.pbix` file** from this repository.